-The most common causes of this condition are:
+The most common causes of Achilles Tendinitis are:

 A person with Achilles Tendinopathy may experience a burning pain in the affected area at the beginning of exercise that improves as exercise continues then returns afterwards.
 This is most common with runners.

 A tender, red and inflamed lump may be present on the tendon and it may feel especially stiff in the morning and during the night.
 Severe pain that appears suddenly and causes difficulty walking may indicate a severe case of Achilles Tendinopathy, potentially involving a complete rupture of the achilles tendon.

 To determine if a patient’s pain is caused by Achilles Tendinopathy, a podiatrist examines symptoms and health history.
 The patient may be asked to stand and hop on one foot or to raise their heel off the ground.
 This helps a podiatrist to fully assess the capability and range of motion of the lower limbs.
 Such observations provide clues about possible damage to the tendon.
 In some cases it may be necessary to conduct an MRI or ultrasound to understand the severity of the injury.

 If treated correctly, Achilles Tendinopathy should not have any long-term effects.
 Dan Everson Podiatry recommends the following methods of treatment:

 Dan Everson Podiatry recommends the following activities to help prevent Achilles Tendinitis: